R2R Troubleshooting Guide: Insufficient System Resources

 c.
 Monitor and manage log file sizes:

-• Implement log rotation for services like Neo4j and Postgres
+• Implement log rotation for services like Postgres

 • Use Docker’s logging options to limit log file sizes: